osucloudcrypto/s2a/README.md

 This does the same thing as the previous setup command, but can be used even if the number of files is too large to fit on the command line.

+The uppercase `-P` option  controls which variant of the algorithm is used.
+Pass it once to use the packed variant.
+Pass it twice to use the pointer variant.

+    ./client setup -P *.cpp         # packed
+    ./client setup -PP *.cpp        # pointer

 #### Search